 Luspatercept, our lead product candidate, is an erythroid maturation agent (EMA) being developed to treat patients with chronic anemia associated within a wide range of blood diseases.
-Discovered by Acceleron, luspatercept is being developed alongside the leader in hematology, Celgene, in multiple Phase 2 and Phase 3 trials in myelodyspastic syndromes (MDS) and beta-thalassemia, as well as a Phase 2 trial in myelofibrosis.
+Discovered by Acceleron, luspatercept is being developed alongside the leader in hematology, Celgene, in multiple Phase 2 and Phase 3 trials in myelodysplastic syndromes (MDS) and beta-thalassemia, as well as a Phase 2 trial in myelofibrosis.
 The therapy is designed to promote production of healthy red blood cells by targeting and regulating specific TGF-beta proteins in late-stage red blood cell differentiation and maturation.
-It is the first novel approach to treat anemia in more than 20 years, with potential to vastly improve many patients’ lives by reducing or eliminating the need for frequent and lifelong blood transfusions.
+It is the first novel approach for treating anemia in more than 10 years, with potential to vastly improve many patients’ lives by reducing or eliminating the need for frequent and lifelong blood transfusions.

 We are advancing luspatercept in our MEDALIST Phase 3 trial in patients with lower-risk, ring sideroblast-positive MDS and in our BELIEVE Phase 3 trial in beta-thalassemia patients who are transfusion dependent, as well as in Phase 2 extension studies in an effort to learn more about luspatercept’s long-term use.
 We continue to evaluate its potential in additional patient segments in both diseases, and recently initiated a Phase 2 trial in myelofibrosis, a rare bone marrow disorder.

 The COMMANDS trial will be evaluating luspatercept versus erythropoiesis-stimulating agent (ESA) treatment, and will include patients regardless of ring sideroblast (RS) status.
 We recently initiated the Phase 2 trial in non-transfusion-dependent (NTD) beta-thalassemia patients known as the BEYOND trial, and the Phase 2 trial in myelofibrosis.

 MEDALIST TrialMEDALIST Trial